RapGenerator/ZhouZiqun/README.md

 - Make a install image for UCloud GPU VM including CUDA 9, cudnn 7 and tensorflow-gpu
 - Add teacher forcing to Yunsheng's model using ScheduledEmbeddingTrainingHelper
 - Try to train Yunsheng's model on both local GPU and UCloud GPU, however there seems to be some problems when restoring checkpoints in UCloud GPU.
 Need discussion tomorrow
+### 2018-08-06
+- Work with Yunsheng to finilize our baseline model (seq2seq with attention and beam search).
+Finally make it works on UCloud GPU.
+The bug is that dynamically creating dictionary is unreliable.
+Now we generate a static dictionary into a txt file and then load it from file to prevent disparity.
+- Meeting with out tutor.
+Solved some questions.
+And some new ideas are introduced by our tutor (e.g. RNN slot filling, skip-thoughts vector)
+- Finished reading the paper "Skip thoughts vector".